 "Everybody's talking about the 'green revolution,' and this is our chance for moving the youth forward in that," said Dennis Myers, who submitted the grant application on behalf of the Human Services Agency Workforce Investment Board.

-Just how widely the notion of a "green" job has expanded in the past few years is obvious from the range of work available to the 150 youths, who all will be recruited based on their
+Just how widely the notion of a "green" job has expanded in the past few years is obvious from the range of work available to the 150 youths, who all will be recruited based on their family's low-income status, lack of a formal degree, and lack of access to a good-paying job.

 Training in the position most commonly thought of as a "green" job, solar panel installations, will not be offered.
 Instead, program participants will learn how to take apart an old computer donated to Redwood City's Goodwill and put it back together again with parts that work, earning a technician's certificate in the process.
 They will do trail maintenance with the Student Conservation Association and learn to work as a team.